Local Body Tax: Maharashtra

-The LBT stands cancelled as of August 1, 2015 in Maharashtra for most traders.
+The LBT stands cancelled as of 1 August 2015 in Maharashtra for most traders.

 Amnesty Scheme

 Maharashtra State Government has issued notification on 3 June 2015 starting Amnesty Scheme for LBT.

 Protests

 Shops in Thane East remained closed in protest.

-After the introduction of LBT in March 2013, various protests were organized by the trader's associations in various cities in India, mostly Maharashtra.
+After the introduction of LBT in March 2013, various protests were organised by the trader's associations in various cities in India, mostly Maharashtra.
 The traders protested for the fear that such law would increase harassment and corruption from local authorities.
 This tax was also noted as extraneous while Value Added Tax (VAT) was still under implementation.
 Proposals were also made to increase VAT instead of adding this extra tax.
 However the same was quashed by the government as it would mean that the money collected by state government through VAT would have to be transferred to civic bodies in form of grant.
 In 2014, the LBT was abolished and octroi reestablished.